 Cystine Depleting Therapy

-The Food and Drug Administration has approved cysteamine bitartrate (Cystagon®) for the treatment of individuals with cystinosis.
+In 1994, the Food and Drug Administration (FDA) approved cysteamine bitartrate (Cystagon®) for the treatment of individuals with cystinosis.
+In 2013, the FDA approved Procysbi®, an extended release form of cysteamine.
 Cysteamine is a cystine-depleting agent that can greatly lower cystine levels within cells.
 Therapy with cysteamine slows the development and progression of kidney damage and enhances growth in children.
 Cysteamine can significantly delay the need for a kidney transplant.
 Some individuals who underwent early, diligent treatment with cysteamine were able to delay a kidney transplant into their 20s or longer.

 Therapy with cysteamine should be begun immediately after diagnosis to prevent or slow kidney damage.
 Cysteamine should be continued throughout life because studies have shown that long-standing treatment with cysteamine and can prevent many of the non-renal, late onset complications of cystinosis.

 Cysteamine is taken orally, but oral cysteamine does not reach the cornea effectively and, therefore, fails to eliminate cystine crystals from the cornea.
-Cystaran by Sigma-Tau Pharmaceuticals was approved by the FDA in 2012 as a treatment for corneal cystine crystal accumulation associated with cystinosis.
+Cystaran® (Sigma-Tau Pharmaceuticals) was approved by the FDA in 2012 as a treatment for corneal cystine crystal accumulation associated with cystinosis.
 This eye-drop solution containing cysteamine is the only FDA approved treatment for the eye complications of this disorder.

 Therapy with cysteamine can cause nausea, vomiting and gastrointestinal discomfort.
 Cysteamine also causes excess secretion of stomach acids.
 Some individuals taking cysteamine may need to take proton pump inhibitors such as omeprazole to reduce the production of stomach acid, helping to improve gastrointestinal symptoms.